 Memory

-Memory is a general purpose container that acts more or less like an object.
+Memory is a general purpose container that acts more or less like a JSON object.

 Saving data to Memory